 • Gambling is illegal in Indonesia

-• Under Indonesian law, visitors must always carry identification on their person
+• Under Indonesian law, visitors must always carry identification with them

 • In some instances, it’s illegal to take photographs in Indonesia.
 Obey signs banning photography and if in doubt, seek advice from local officials.